 Welcome to BCMG’s Arts Award Discover resource.
 Through the activities and guidance in this section you will be able to complete your Arts Award Discover remotely.
-We have developed this resource so that you can complete your Arts Award Discover at home either by yourself or with others in your home.
-You do not need to have a musical instrument to complete your Arts Award.
-You do not need to have been to our workshops before to use these resources.
+You do not need to have a musical instrument to complete your Arts Award and you do not need to have been to our workshops before to use these resources.

 Arts Award supports children and young people to develop as artists and arts leaders.
 It is designed to inspire children and young people aged up to 25 to enjoy the arts, offering the chance to develop creativity, communication and leadership skills, and get recognised through national qualifications.

 Arts Award is a national programme.
 In England, it is managed by Trinity College London in association with Arts Council England.

 In this resource you will find all the information you need to complete Arts Award Discover remotely, from home.
 Arts Award Discover is an introductory Arts Award.
 It is aimed at children aged 5 - 9, in KS1 or lower KS2.
 Arts Award Discover gives young people the opportunity to explore the arts in three sections:

 A Discover Arts Award is around about a full day’s activity.
 Most likely, this is spread out across a number of days.